FLIGHT CLUB 502

 $500 – Shirt-Tail Starter Scholarship

-Candidates must submit a letter of recommendation from an adult mentor: This include but are not limited to, a current FC502 Adult Volunteer, a member of EAA, OBAP, Bluegrass 99’s, any licensed pilot, an employer, a teacher, scout leader or clergy person.
+- Candidates must submit a letter of recommendation from an adult teacher, mentor, or employer.
 Parental letters of recommendation will not be considered.

 Once Awardees are Selected